William Crowther (New Zealand politician)

 William Crowther (1834 – 15 March 1900) was a Mayor of Auckland and then Member of Parliament for Auckland, New Zealand.

 Crowther was Mayor of Auckland from 1891 to 1893, after serving as a city councillor for sixteen years.

 Crowther represented the City of Auckland multi-member electorate first as a Liberal Party then independent conservative from 1893 to 1900, when he died of stomach cancer, aged 66.
 The resulting by-election on 27 April 1900 was hotly contested, and won by Joseph Witheford.

 Businessman

 William Crowther was born in Slaithwaite, West Riding of Yorkshire, in 1834.
 Aged nineteen, he migrated to Victoria, and was a successful contractor on the goldfields for ten years.
 He was then attracted to Otago by the Otago gold rush to the Dunstan, and brought with him a number of teams of horses and waggons.
-He later moved to Auckland and founded a horse-drawn bus service between Auckland and Remuera, based in the Victoria stables, Wellesley Street East, which he built.
+He later moved to Auckland and founded a horse-drawn omnibus service between Auckland and Remuera, based in the Victoria stables, Wellesley Street East, which he built.